21 Computer Science (CS) CV Examples For 2025

 Show off your certificates

-• For instance, if you’re applying to be a software developer where proficiency in Python is essential, then add a Certified Associate in Python Programming achievement.
+• For example, if you’re applying to be a software developer where proficiency in Python is essential, then add a Certified Associate in Python Programming achievement.
 Similarly, for a software engineer role that requires expertise in C/C++, try including something like the CPA – C++ Certified Associate Programmer certificate.

-View more computer science internship resumes >
+View more computer science internship CVs >

 Computer Engineering CV Example